At age 78, inventor tackles topic close to home: hearing aids

 "The primary concern of aid manufacturers' ... has been speech clarity and not improved music listening.
 However, they've recently responded to the need for improved music listening," Chasin said.
 "We live in a society with music, sound effects on TV, and movies."

 Some of the major hearing-aid companies that dominate the market are making improvements to help wearers hear a more dynamic range of sounds without distortion.
-For example, they'ved moved from 16-bit systems to 19-bit systems.
+For example, they've moved from 16-bit systems to 19-bit systems.

 "Who knows why it's taken so long?" said Chasin, noting the technology has been available for decades.